Temples in and around Madurai

 Madurai – Trichy

-Kodikulam Vilakku is 10 km from Mattuthavani stop in Madurai on the Chennai route.
+Kodikulam is 10 km from Mattuthavani stop in Madurai on the Chennai route adjacent to the Tamilnadu Agricultural College and behind the Yanaimalai.
 The temple is 2 km from Kodikulam Vilakku.

 The temple is located at the base of a mountain range called Yanamalai (meaning Elephant hill, as it represents a sitting elephant).
 There is a huge lotus pond just outside the temple.
 This is a rock cut temple and the main deity Narasimhar is carved out of the rock.
 Thayar Narasingavalli is present in a separate shrine.
 Legend says that Romasa Maharishi penanced here.